 - and how organizations of all types and sizes can take action to advance positive sustainability outcomes.

 With a solid understanding of the fundamentals in place, we can then begin planning for action.
 That is what this program is all about.
-Using principles of human-centered design, students – working in small groups – will brainstorm and then develop either a market-based or community-based solution to a clearly articulated problem.
-This can be a local climate action campaign, a business, or a new non-profit organization.
+Using principles of human-centered design, students - working in small groups - will brainstorm and then develop either a market-based, policy-based, or community-based solution to a clearly articulated problem.
+This can be a a business concept, a white paper policy proposal, or a new non-profit organization or local environmental action campaign.

-During an intensive three-day “start-up” bootcamp participants are guided through the process of finding an environmental problem worth solving and converting abstract ideas into real ventures.
+During an intensive three-day “innovation” bootcamp participants are guided through the process of finding an environmental problem worth solving and converting abstract ideas into real initiatives.
 Regardless of the type of venture, students will take their ideas to the community for feedback, refine their solution and then launch it with the goal of engaging people, inspiring action, and creating positive change.

-What ventures do students create?
+What initiatives do students create?
 Here are some examples from the past two years:

 - a repurposed outdoor gear outfitter